 Would you believe behind this lovely built in cabinet houses their subzero fridge and freezer?
 Amazing design choices!

-3. Utility Rooms / Prep Rooms
+3. Scullery / Butler’s Pantry / Prep Rooms

 I was put off by this idea origianlly – thinking it was more of a status symbol than a trend.
 A second kitchen off the kitchen??
 We’re going there?
 Two fridges for everyone?
 But then I considered how practical this space could work within lots of thoughtfully considered budgets.

-A prep room isn’t necessarily a second kitchen and a status symbol.
+A butler’s pantry isn’t necessarily a second kitchen and a status symbol.
 It can be a functional room or closet that allows the kitchen, which is often open to other areas, to remain clean and tidy.
 Similar to the mud room, which can work hard in all kinds of spaces and budgets- even a small prep room off your kitchen provides a functional spot to house essentials.

-Or it could be a whole elaborate large room, offering a second sink, a full fridge and some cabinetry for bulky appliances or other space hogging items.
+Or a scullery could be a whole elaborate large room, offering a second sink, a full fridge and some cabinetry for bulky appliances or other space hogging items.
 Lots of people keep a second fridge or freezer in the garage- the prep room expands on that idea but keeps it all neatly off the kitchen.

 4. Countertop Materials